juliorodrigues07/juliorodrigues07/README.md

 <div align="left">
   <h2>About me</h2>

+  - 🎓 Bachelor's degree in Computer Science from UFSJ;

+  - 👀 Interested in Data Science, Machine Learning and CyberSecurity;

   - 🌱 I'm currently studying ETL pipelines construction with Apache Spark;

-  - 👀 Interested in Data Science, Machine Learning and CyberSecurity;

   - 🚀 Looking forward to learn Rust in a near future;